linzjian666/calc/README.md

 # calculator
-A simple calculator made with python.
+A simple calculator implementation made with python.